usaid-cs/yesterday-i-learned/canada.md

 1. According to the packaging for Prince Igor Vodka, Prince Igor lives in Grimsby Ontario.
 1. [If you go to a walk-in clinic, your family doctor gets paid less.](http://www.ctvnews.ca/health/why-your-walk-in-clinic-visits-could-mean-trouble-for-your-family-doctor-and-you-1.2775362)
 1. Telehealth is a triaging service.
+- When Jagmeet Singh won the NDP leadership race, Justin Trudeau became the oldest major party leader at 45 years old.